seth586/guides/FreeNAS/freenas_4_electrum.md

 ```
 # service electrumpersonalserver start
 ```
-You can run ps auxww in the command line to verify that it is running.
+You can run `ps aux` in the command line to verify that it is running.
 ```
 # service electrumpersonalserver stop
 ```
-Again, verify that it sucessfully stops with ps auxww .
+Again, verify that it sucessfully stops with `ps aux` .
 Go ahead and reboot your jail, and check that it is running!

 Logging
 The startup script uses daemon(8) to run the process in the background and forward all console messages to a log file.
 We don’t want that log file to grow too large, thankfully FreeBSD has a utility called newsyslog(8), configured by newsyslog.conf